dorythecat/TransforMate/docs/commands/set_and_clear/index.md

 The function returns a boolean, indicating whether a user is a valid target or not, the data of said user, and, finally, the user.
 The simplified logic diagram is shown here.

+Any time the function is used, the pertinent command checks if the user is valid or not (so, whether the first return argument is True), and this step will be omitted in future logic trees, to avoid unnecessary clutter.

 ```mermaid
 flowchart TD